I was surprised when I learned that many authors fear writing dialogue.

 Why is dialogue so hard to write?

-Ask yourself the following question: Would you be a little nervous if someone handed your dearest fictional works to an expert to review?
-Yet, this is exactly what happens when ordinary people read your dialogue because human beings can analyze dialogue better than ordinary writing.
+Ask yourself the following question: Would you be nervous if someone handed your dearest fictional works to an expert to review?
+Yet, this is precisely what happens when ordinary people read your dialogue because human beings can analyze dialogue better than ordinary writing.

 Speech and our brain